 In 2017, Iceland's gross domestic product (GDP) was $24.49 billion.
 Since the country only has 343,400 people, that translates to a wealthy $71,311 gross domestic product per capita.
 That's much higher than the $59,958 GDP per capita of the United States and Canada's at $45,149.

 Iceland's economy has always relied on fishing and aluminum smelting.
 The fishing industry provides 12 percent of GDP.
-It is vulnerable to declining global fish stocks, itself caused by overfishing and climate change.
+It is vulnerable to declining global fish stocks.
+The decline is caused by overfishing and climate change.